 The floodplain designation is an overlay designation.
-This area reflects the FEMA 100-year floodplain map which became effective on September 19, 2007.
-An updated draft FEMA floodplain map is due to go into effect in August 2023.
+This area reflects the FEMA 100-year floodplain map which became effective on on August 1, 2023.
 The Town zoning regulations prohibit the development of structures within the floodplain areas.

 Open Space and Floodplain Policies and Recommendations: